 Actually, to be more accurate, what we do in these cases is consider how our acts and omissions may positively or negatively affect others.
 In other words, we consider how we can benefit others or harm them.

-Defenders of speciesism often claim that those we should defend are only human beings, for the simple reason that they are human,1 or that humans should be privileged for some other reason not related to their susceptibility to being harmed or benefited, as, for instance, when it is claimed that those who have power are to be respected.2
+Defenders of speciesism often claim that we should defend only human beings, for the simple reason that they are human,1 or that humans should be privileged for some other reason not related to their susceptibility to being harmed or benefited, such as when it is claimed that those who have power are to be respected.2